 FREQUENTLY ASKED QUESTIONS

-How does cost-effectiveness analysis differ from benefit-cost analysis?
+How do cost-effectiveness analysis and benefit-cost analysis differ?

 Cost-effectiveness analysis and Cost-benefit analysis are both forms of economic evaluation that can be used to assess the value in terms of money of healthcare interventions in that they both involve comparison of the additional costs and health benefits of an intervention with those of the available alternative(s).
 However, while within a cost-effectiveness analysis, the health benefits associated with the various interventions are measured in terms of natural units (e.g., survival, life years gained, the number of clinical events avoided), in a cost-benefit analysis the measurement of costs and benefits occur in the same units, almost always in monetary terms.